Charlie Harris-Beard's leukaemia battle in social media campaign

 Friends of the family used the Thunderclap website to raise awareness of his condition.

-The site has previously been used by the Royal British Legion to promote the two-minute silence on Armistice Day and by the UN to support World Humanitarian Day.'Not alone'
+The site has previously been used by the Royal British Legion to promote the two-minute silence on Armistice Day and by the UN to support World Humanitarian Day.

 It sends a co-ordinated message on both Facebook and Twitter to feeds of anyone who has chosen to follow or be friends with Charlie on the social media sites.